cra1gg/wordify/README.md

 That's cool, it's way shorter than that blob above, and it'll be easy to send to my friends.
 What's wrong with this?

-Well to show you, let me put this same URL into wordify, this is the result:
+Well to show you, let me put this same URL into Wordify.
+This is the result:

 ```
 https://wordify.xyz/#mouse